‘Set up to fail’: The tortured history of the 9/11 Commission

 “Despite claims from all sides that what was needed was an unfiltered, non-partisan and accurate review of what went wrong and how it went wrong,” David Wallace, a University of Michigan government secrets scholar, wrote in 2011, “the archival record surrounding 9/11 was shaped as much by political concerns over blame and responsibility (and evading it) as it was by good faith efforts to get to the heart of the matter.”

 Former New Jersey Gov. Thomas H. Kean (R) and former Indiana Rep. Lee H. Hamilton (D), the chairman and vice-chair of the 9/11 Commission, laid out the repeated roadblocks they faced in their 2006 book “Without Precedent: The Inside Story of the 9/11 Commission review.”
-The title of Chapter One: “SET UP TO FAIL.”
+The title of Chapter 1: “SET UP TO FAIL.”

 “The chief obstacle," Kean and Hamilton wrote, “was the White House.”

-President George W. Bush, who was nearing a re-election campaign in 2004, and other Republicans argued that a so-called Joint Inquiry underway in Congress was enough.
+President George W. Bush, who was nearing a reelection campaign in 2004, and other Republicans argued that a so-called Joint Inquiry underway in Congress was enough.

 The White House said that “an independent investigation would distract the government from waging the ongoing war on terrorism," the authors wrote.
 “At several points, it appeared that the proposal to create a 9/11 Commission was dead.”